BabakBar/Bookmark-intelligence/docs/overview.md

 ## How It Works (30-Second Version)

 1. **Save a Bookmark** → Extension captures page context (URL, title, keywords)
-2. **AI Processing** → Claude generates tags, summary, and suggests project
+2. **AI Processing** → chatgpt generates tags, summary, and suggests project
 3. **Vector Search** → System finds similar bookmarks you already have
 4. **Smart Suggestions** → "You already have 3 similar bookmarks" or "Add to FabrikTakt project?"
 5. **Usage Tracking** → System learns which bookmarks you actually use